RfidResearchGroup/ChameleonUltra/How_to_use_Firmware.md

 ## Editing the code
 We are using [Visual Studio Code](https://code.visualstudio.com/download) to edit this project!
 Simply download and install it!
- - Install the [ARM-GCC](https://mynewt.apache.org/latest/get_started/native_install/cross_tools.html) version [9.3.1 Compiler](https://developer.arm.com/downloads/-/gnu-rm) and remember the path where you installed it.
+ - Install the [ARM-GCC](https://mynewt.apache.org/latest/get_started/native_install/cross_tools.html) version [10.3.1 Compiler Tested](https://developer.arm.com/downloads/-/gnu-rm) and remember the path where you installed it.
  - Install the [C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) in VS-Code.
  - Create a new IntelliSense Configuration:
 	 - press F1 in VS-Code and enter `C/C++: Edit Configurations (UI)`